FAA lifts ban on Boeing 737 Max after deadly crashes in 2018 and 2019 grounded the jet

 Southwest Airlines Chief Executive Gary Kelly said he expects it to take three to four months before the planes are ready for passenger service.
 The airline has 34 of the jets in its fleet, the most of any U.S. carrier.

-Kelly is upbeat on bringing back the Max, and said the process for returning it to regular service would be “deliberate and structured.”
-In addition to necessary changes to the plane’s software, the carrier will have to train its nearly 7,000 pilots — a process that also will include simulator time.
+Kelly is upbeat about bringing back the Max, and said the process for returning it to regular service will be “deliberate and structured.”
+In addition to necessary changes to the plane’s software, the carrier will have to train its nearly 7,000 pilots — including simulator time.

 “It is our most cost-effective aircraft,” Kelly said on an earnings call cast month.
 “It is our most reliable aircraft.
 It is our most environmentally friendly aircraft, and it’s our most comfortable aircraft.
 So we really look forward to flying it again.”